With the ageing Australian population, the need for in-home care may increase.

 What are Home Care Packages?

-Home Care Packages aim to assist older Australians to live in their own homes as independently as they can, for as long as able (My Aged Care 2017a).
+Home Care Packages (HCP) aim to assist older Australians to live in their own homes as independently as they can, for as long as possible (My Aged Care 2019a).

 Of course, this is as per the client’s preferences and if they so choose to, as opposed to living in a residential care facility.